The feeling of achieving a goal is great! But sometimes the feeling of working to improve, getting better, and trying new things is even greater.

-When our kids become successful at something, we want to help them share that feeling by encouraging them to use their new skills to help others by teaching or supporting them.
+When our children become successful at something, we want to help them share that feeling by encouraging them to use their new skills to help others by teaching or supporting them.

 Helping others, even with simple encouragement, builds community and relationships.
 It strengthens our bonds with people and can bring joy, which stems from knowing someone else is improving because of us.

 According to psychologist Dr. Dale Adkins, we can develop our children’s desire to be compassionate by noticing when they are.
 It’s also important we treat our children with the kindness and compassion we want to see from them.

 She says, “Kind kids are interested in other people, they’re accepting, they’re not so judgmental.
 They’re willing to listen, they’re empathetic.”

 How do we help our children understand that by helping others, we help ourselves?
 We guide them to notice the joy they receive from knowing someone is better off because of them.

 Before you continue, we thought you might like to download the FREE Our Gratitude Tree.
 Take this opportunity to rethink gratitude and authentically teach children to appreciate what they have.
 Use this activity to jumpstart conversations and actions around appreciation for one another and how grateful you are to have each other as family.

 Children can learn they can help others by being a support system.
 Listening to others work through the problem and supporting their struggle can be huge.
 Your child can offer suggestions or observations without doing the work for them.
 It gives the other children reinforcement that they are not alone and can do things independently.